PvtVoid/pvtvoid/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&color=F7B731&width=435&lines=Lead+Developer+of+Talishar;Game+Logic+%7C+Full-Stack+Development;Community-Driven+Fan+Project)

-I'm a **creative 🎡**, **passionate 🔥**, and **goal-oriented 🎯** developer dedicated to making Talishar as good as possible.
+I'm a **creative**, **passionate**, and **goal-oriented** developer dedicated to making Talishar as good as possible.
 With a focus on game logic, backend architecture, and community engagement, I'm committed to creating an accessible platform for players worldwide.

 ---

 ## 💼 About Me

-- 👨‍💻 **Lead Developer** of [Talishar](https://talishar.net/) - A browser-based Flesh and Blood TCG platform (Core contributor & architect)
+- **Lead Developer** of [Talishar](https://talishar.net/) - A browser-based Flesh and Blood TCG platform (Core contributor & architect)
-- 🎮 Passionate about games, logic, and this community
+- Passionate about games, logic, and this community
-- 🔧 Full-stack developer skilled in backend and frontend technologies
+- Full-stack developer skilled in backend and frontend technologies
-- 🤝 Community-driven advocate believing in open-source collaboration
+- Community-driven advocate believing in open-source collaboration
-- 🚀 Currently building the most ambicious online Flesh and Blood experience
+- Currently building the most ambicious online Flesh and Blood experience

 ---